Fighter 5e – D&D Class Optimisation Guide

 • The soldier: Trained in the art of warfare, you know the stance and swing for every weapon.
 Combat is an art form for you.
 Perhaps you have a collection of weapons.
 Perhaps you even name your weapons.
 Your weapons may even be the most precious things in the planes to you…

-• Touched by magic: While a fighter at heart, perhaps you’ve been touched by some form of magic, granting you strange abilities (like those of an eldrich knight or a psi warrior).
+• Touched by magic: While a fighter at heart, perhaps you’ve been touched by some form of magic, granting you strange abilities (like those of an eldritch knight or a psi warrior).
 The source of these gifts may come from your lineage or a traumatic event, or perhaps you simply trained with a local wizard, but found your true calling with the sword.

 • The gladiator: You were enslaved.
 Taken captive from your village by slavers and forced to fight in the arena for the entertainment of the masses.
 You’ve survived through sheer determination, skill and a lot of luck!
 You eventually escaped your captors and now seek to find a new life for yourself.